aryashah2k/PersonaVerse/app/client/SUPABASE_SETUP.md

    - **NEVER** use the `service_role` key in your frontend code (it has admin privileges)

 3. **Update Your .env File**
-   - Open the `.env` file in the ChantriBucket project
+   - Open the `.env` file in the PersonaVerse project
    - Replace the placeholder values with your actual credentials:
      ```
      VITE_SUPABASE_URL=your-project-url